pgolebiowski/tree-based-cli/README.md

 We will use `LeafCommand<THandler>`.
 It represents a leaf command that comes with no options, and thus also no arguments or parser.
 However, it comes with a handler that leverages dependency injection.
 Derive from this class for the simplest kinds of leaf commands, which require no parameters, but the task logic does have a dependency on other existing objects.

+An instance of this command needs to be a part of a properly configured `CommandTree` for dependency injection to work — we will demonstrate this later in the section [on dependency injection](#44-leveraging-dependency-injection-in-your-command-tree-).

 ```csharp
 public class CreateRandomAnimalCommand :
     LeafCommand<CreateRandomAnimalCommand.Handler>